cantenesse/preview/README.md

 * "engine" - The storage engine to use to persist source assets and group assets.
 * "cassandraNodes" - An array of strings representing cassandra nodes to interact with.
 Only available when the engine is "cassandra".
 * "cassandraKeyspace" - The cassandra keyspace that queries are executed against.
 Only available when the engine is "cassandra".

+The "documentRenderAgent" group has the following keys:

+* "enabled" - Used to determine if the document rendering agent should be started with the application.
+* "count" - The number of agents to run concurrently.
+* "basePath" - The path of the temporary directory to be used by the agent.

+The "videoRenderAgent" group has the following keys:

+* "enabled" - Used to determine if the document rendering agent should be started with the application.
+* "count" - The number of agents to run concurrently.
+* "basePath" - The path of the temporary directory to be used by the agent.
+* "zencoderKey" - The Zencoder API key of an account to be used for the transcoding process.
+* "zencoderNotificationUrl" - The URL of the server to listen for updates from Zencoder.
+* "zencoderS3Bucket" - The S3 bucket for Zencoder to use as output.

 The "imageMagickRenderAgent" group has the following keys: